 Becca Stenzel, MA, OTR/L holds a Master's degree in Occupational Therapy from St. Catherine University in St. Paul, Minnesota, and has been an Occupational Therapist in BVSD since 2014.
 Becca has worked as an OT in another school district and has served as the Director of Adaptive Recreation and Inclusion at a non-profit.
 She has experience working with people with a wide range of abilities in many settings including schools, hospitals, in-home care, community programming, camp settings, and wilderness settings.
 (She has also provided hippotherapy).
 Becca enjoys introducing people to assistive technology and loves the creativity involved in finding the right tools to maximize each individual's success.

 Contact at: firstname.lastname@example.org or 720-561-5698

-Erika Brandstatter MA Ed-Erika holds a Master's degree in Literacy from the University of Colorado, Boulder, and has been a Special Education teacher for the Boulder Valley School District since 1996.
+Erika Brandstatter MA Ed- holds a Master's degree in Literacy from the University of Colorado, Boulder, and has been a Special Education teacher for the Boulder Valley School District since 1996 and has been with the team since 2010.
 She has taught in both Resource and Intensive Learning Center classrooms and has extensive experience with assistive technology.

 Contact at: email@example.com or 720-561-5685

-Paul Visvader-Paul has been involved in education since 1974 (both teaching and publishing) and has a Master's in Communication Disorders and Speech Science (M.A., 1997), as well as a Master's in Music (M.M., 1991).
+Paul Visvader MA CCC-SLP- has been involved in education since 1974 (both teaching and publishing) and has a Master's in Communication Disorders and Speech Science (M.A., 1997), as well as a Master's in Music (M.M., 1991).
 He has been a speech-language pathologist since 1997 and has been with the team since 2002.
-Paul is the current Assistive Technology Team Coordinator.

 Contact at: firstname.lastname@example.org or 720-561-6173